 Highlights: Maritime Museum, Hillside Citadel, Peggy's Cove Lighthouse

 Halifax cruise terminal

-Halifax is a popular port of call and it happens sometimes that more than two ships are in port.
-In that case, ships dock at the container port and the passengers are taken to the Cruise Pavilion Comlpex by shuttle buses.
-Walking around the container port in not recommended.
+When the port is visited by more than two cruise ships, additional ships dock at the container port and their passengers are transported to the Cruise Pavilion Comlpex by complimentary shuttle buses.

-The terminal buildings of Halifax cruise port are renovated and offer amenities including tourist information, local merchants stalls (Canadian-themed souvenirs, arts and crafts), phone, Wi-Fi Internet, restrooms.
+The port's cruise terminal buildings are regularly renovated and offer as amenities tourist information, local merchants stalls (Canadian-themed souvenirs, hand-made arts and crafts), phone, Wi-Fi Internet, restrooms.
 In front the Pavilion 22 cruise terminal there is a taxi rank with available taxis and tour buses.